MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **event_mode** - what type of event mode it was in, groups or others.

-- **Extension** - file extension of link or attachment associated with this action
+- **Extension** - four characters of file extension of link or attachment associated with this action  *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **internet_message_id** - tracking message ID